Gamma-ray astronomy: 2000s and 2010s

 In November 2010, using the Fermi Gamma-ray Space Telescope, two gigantic gamma-ray bubbles, spanning about 25,000 light-years across, were detected at the heart of the Milky Way.
 These bubbles of high-energy radiation are suspected as erupting from a massive black hole or evidence of a burst of star formations from millions of years ago.
 They were discovered after scientists filtered out the "fog of background gamma-rays suffusing the sky".
 This discovery confirmed previous clues that a large unknown "structure" was in the center of the Milky Way.

 In 2011 the Fermi team released its second catalog of gamma-ray sources detected by the satellite's Large Area Telescope (LAT), which produced an inventory of 1,873 objects shining with the highest-energy form of light.
 57% of the sources are blazars.
 Over half of the sources are active galaxies, their central black holes created gamma-ray emissions detected by the LAT.
 One third of the sources have not been detected in other wavelengths.

 Ground-based gamma-ray observatories include HAWC, MAGIC, HESS, and VERITAS.
 Ground-based observatories probe a higher energy range than space-based observatories, since their effective areas can be many orders of magnitude larger than a satellite.

 Recent observations

 In April 2018, the largest catalog yet of high-energy gamma-ray sources in space was published.

-In 2020 some stellar diameters were measured using gamma-ray intensity interferometry.
+In a 18 May 2021 press release, China's Large High Altitude Air Shower Observatory (LHAASO) reported the detection of a dozen ultra-high-energy gamma rays with energies exceeding 1 peta-electron-volt (quadrillion electron-volts or PeV), including one at 1.4 PeV, the highest energy photon ever observed.
+The authors of the report have named the sources of these PeV gamma rays PeVatrons.
+In 2024, LHAASO announced the detection of a 2.5 PeV gamma ray originating from the Cygnus X region.

 Gamma-Ray Burst GRB221009A 2022

 Astronomers using the Gemini South telescope located in Chile observed flash from a Gamma-Ray Burst identified as GRB221009A, on 14 October 2022.
 Gamma-ray bursts are the most energetic flashes of light known to occur in the universe.
 Scientists of NASA estimated that the burst occurred at a point 2.4 billion light-years from earth.
-The Gamma-Ray Burst occurred as some giant stars exploded at the ends of their lives before collapsing into black holes, in the direction of the constellation Sagitta.
-It has been estimated that the burst released 18 teraelectronvolts of energy.
+The gamma-ray burst occurred as some giant stars exploded at the ends of their lives before collapsing into black holes, in the direction of the constellation Sagitta.
+It has been estimated that the burst released up to 18 teraelectronvolts of energy, or even a possible TeV of 251.
 It seemed that GRB221009A was a long gamma-ray burst, possibly triggered by a supernova explosion.